West Eighth Street–New York Aquarium station: History

 The station, originally identified as Coney Island–West Eighth Street, replaced the Culver Depot, the surface terminus of the Brighton Beach and Culver Lines.
 The new station consisted of a two-level elevated line, with two tracks and two side platforms on each level.
 Brighton service began serving the station on June 13, 1919, with Brighton Local trains using the lower level and Brighton Express trains (when operated) using the upper level.
 On May 1, 1920, Culver trains began sharing the lower level with the Brighton Line.

 The usage of both levels varied over the years, with different Brighton services using the lower level at different times.
 Brighton Locals used the lower level of West 8th Street until 1954, when the track connection between the Brighton Line at Ocean Parkway and the lower level of West 8th Street station was severed.
-Since then Brighton and Culver trains have had exclusive use of their respective levels since.
+Brighton and Culver trains have had exclusive use of their respective levels ever since.
 The structure for the connector tracks still exists.

 In September 1954, the NYCTA announced that it would build a 700 feet-long overpass connecting the station with the then proposed New York Aquarium.
 The estimated cost for the project was $500,000, and it was expected to be completed by November 1955.

 In 2002, it was announced that West Eighth Street would be one of ten subway stations citywide to receive renovations.
 The station was closed in August 2002 in conjunction with the reconstruction of the Coney Island–Stillwell Avenue terminal, and service was restored on May 23, 2004.
 The renovation took place during the temporary closure.

 The pedestrian bridge was torn down on August 8, 2013, due to safety issues.
 A crosswalk and widened sidewalks replaced the bridge, which was built when the New York Aquarium was first opened at that location.
+In 2024, the MTA announced that it would install low platform fences at the West Eighth Street–New York Aquarium station and at the Clark Street station to reduce the likelihood of passengers falling onto the tracks.
+The barriers would consist of low yellow fences, spaced along the length of the platform; there would not be sliding platform screen doors between the barriers.

 Station layout

-The current station continues to have two tracks and two side platforms on each level; the BMT Brighton Line currently utilizes the upper level and the IND Culver Line uses the lower level.
+The current station continues to have two tracks and two side platforms on each level; the BMT Brighton Line currently uses the upper level and the IND Culver Line uses the lower level.

 The 2005 artwork here is called Wavewall by Vito Acconci.